a7u7a/web-ignacio-serrano/content/about/intro.md

 ---
 date: May 27, 2022 10:43 PM
 title: Intro
 body_eng: Hello!
-Im Ignacio Serrano.
-On this About section you’ll be able to find information regarding my professional practice, CV and exhibitions.
-You may also want visit [Sensiblog](https://duckduckgo.com), a repository for speculative biodegradable electronics, or [Posible](https://duckduckgo.com) for my work on printing, design, publishing and colabs.
+I'm Ignacio Serrano.
+On this About section you'll be able to find information regarding my professional practice, CV and exhibitions.
+You may also visit [Sensiblog](https://duckduckgo.com), a repository for speculative biodegradable electronics, or [Posible](https://duckduckgo.com) for my work on printing, design, publishing and colabs.
 categories: